With galaxy of leaders in attendance, Sushma Swaraj cremated with full state honours

 New Delhi [India], Aug 7 (ANI): Former External Affairs Minister Sushma Swaraj was cremated with full state honours here on Wednesday as a galaxy of leaders cutting across political lines paid rich tributes and their last respects to her.

-The last rites were performed by Swaraj's daughter Bansuri as her father Swaraj Kaushal stood beside her at the Lodhi crematorium.
+The last rites were performed by Swaraj's daughter Bansuri as her father Swaraj Kaushal stood beside her at the Lodhi Road crematorium.
+The mortal remains, draped in tricolour, was decorated with flowers.

 Former Bhutanese Prime Minister Tshering Tobgay was also present.